ahocevar/ahocevar.github.io/_posts/2014-07-10-proj4js-2-2-x-with-ol3.markdown

 );
 ```

 If your application previously used `ol.proj.configureProj4jsProjection`, you also have to change your code a bit.
-Let's assume your code looked like this:
+Let's assume you had a code snippet like this:

 ```js
 var projection = ol.proj.configureProj4jsProjection({